 Several elements need to be considered, the three key elements being Control, Personal Service (Substitution) and Mutuality of Obligation.
 Most clients are using the government CEST Tool to make a determination which can be found here.

 There are lots of other organisations who can provide help with independent IR35 determinations as well.

 The key thing to remember as a client is that you need to legally take ‘Reasonable Care’ in making the determinations otherwise there is a risk that liability can be passed back to you as the client.

 What is ‘Reasonable Care’?

-- Ensure you have trained all of your hiring managers on the new rules and how to apply them
+- Ensure all of your hiring managers are trained on the new rules and how to apply them

 - Have a well-documented determination process

 - Make a determination on each individual assignment/contractor rather than blanket determinations

 - Setup an IR35 working group internally who can assist with making determinations